 A Bookish Time in Cambridge

 Let’s spend a dreamy day together exploring Cambridge - the place where Douglas Adams - author of ‘The Hitchhiker’s Guide to the Galaxy’ - was born and spent his student days.
-Book here or find out more below!
+We will organise a day for you and your friends to have the best bookish time in this beautiful city.

 We’ll meet at 10am on Saturday morning for coffee and pastries at ‘The Copper Kettle’ - a cafe which was long established when Adams was a student.
 It’s been a popular hangout since the 1920s and overlooks Kings College Chapel.
 Join a small, welcoming group of people who share your interest in books, art, and curiosity.
 Even if you arrive knowing no one, you’ll leave with new connections and maybe even future creative collaborators!